Key takeaways

 Bankrate insight

 SBA loans provide affordable financing to many types of small businesses.
-It’s even possible to get unsecured SBA business loans for up to $25,000, though not all lenders will offer this option.
+It’s even possible to get unsecured SBA business loans for up to $50,000, though collateral requirements do depend on the lender.

 Business lines of credit